kripod/otion/README.md

 Design systems embrace a component-oriented mindset.
 Popularized by [Tailwind CSS][], utility classes provide reusable styles with no unwanted side-effects.
 However, they have to be generated upfront.

-Atomicity generalizes the former concept by instantiating styling rules on demand.
+Atomicity generalizes the former concept by instantiating style rules on demand.
 Serving as a solid foundation for constraint-based layouts, [atomic CSS-in-JS][] has come to fluorish at scale.

 [tailwind css]: https://tailwindcss.com/
 [atomic css-in-js]: https://sebastienlorber.com/atomic-css-in-js